veronikastengel/tree_id_app/README.md

 ## Overview

-The core of the project was using deep learning algorithms to identify tree species from an image.
+The core of the project was a Proof of Concept, using deep learning algorithms to identify tree species from an image.

 Along with the prediction result the user also gets additional information about the species, as well as a first map of worldwide distribution and a second map with locations of the tree species in Lisbon, Portugal.